 Lee Hamilton, MA, CCC-SLP

-Speech Therapy Jensen Hanyak, MA, CCC-SLP
+Jensen Hanyak, MA, CCC-SLP

-Bilingual Speech Therapy
+Bilingual Speech Therapist

 Social-Emotional supports use a variety of play and art strategies to support children in social and emotional areas of development such as playing cooperatively with other children and tolerating distress.
 We assess the child's interaction style and developmental history to determine how this may be affecting his/her behavior.
 We provide parents with skills to help their children manage frustration and express their wants and needs in an effective manner.
 Most often, we work within in a consultative model to educate parents on social and behavioral supports for their child.